MicrosoftDocs/customer-insights/ci-docs/journeys/portal-optional.md

   - enduser
 ---

-# Integrate outbound marketing only with a CMS system, Dynamics 365 Portals, or Power Apps portals
+# Integrate outbound marketing with a CMS system, Dynamics 365 Portals, or Power Apps portals

 > [!IMPORTANT]
 > This article only applies to [outbound marketing](/dynamics365/marketing/user-guide).